Clone Wars Adventures: Economy and social

-All players are given their own personal house in game.
-Free players are provided a Felucian Starter Lot, while members are given the larger and more customizable Jedi Living Quarters in addition to the lot.
+All players were given their own personal house in game.
+Free players were provided a Felucian Starter Lot, while members were given the larger and more customizable Jedi Living Quarters in addition to the lot.
 Originally, players were given a free Padawan Dormitory.
-Add on rooms like the Droid Destruction Chamber or the Hidden Armory can be purchased with Station Cash.
-Additional player houses can be purchased with Station Cash as well, like the Attack Cruiser house that gives the player access to their own Republic battleship, and a Mustafar Lot which allows players to customize their house on a volcano surrounded by rivers of lava.
-Each of these houses has its own set of furniture appropriate for its environment such as Cruiser sets and Mustafar furniture.
-A huge selection of lots are available at the In-Game Store for Station Cash, while others are only obtainable through specific activities or mini-games, like the Tatooine lot.
+Add-on rooms like the Droid Destruction Chamber and the Hidden Armory could be purchased with Station Cash.
+Additional player houses could be purchased with Station Cash as well, like the Attack Cruiser house that gave the player access to their own Republic battleship, and a Mustafar Lot which allowed players to customize their house on a volcano surrounded by rivers of lava.
+Each of these houses had its own set of furniture appropriate for its environment, such as Cruiser sets and Mustafar furniture.
+A huge selection of lots were available at the In-Game Store for Station Cash, while others were only obtainable through specific activities or mini-games, like the Tatooine lot.

-Players can customize their houses with furniture and other decorations.
-Non-Members are allowed one set of housing items based on lower city furniture, while Jedi members are given access to purchase over 30 different sets of furniture including regular furniture, turrets, and building materials using game Credits or Station Cash.
-Players are still allowed access to these even when their membership ends, but only if they still have them in their furniture storage.
-Station Cash furniture sets include Gungan furniture, Mon Calamari aquatic furniture, and alien guests.
-Some items can even perform actions when clicked upon like disco balls and turrets.
-Sony allows players to buy promotional items like tree lights, face masks, and sparklers on special Holidays such as Valentine's Day, and Christmas (known in Star Wars as "Life Day").
-Players can invite their friends over to their houses for parties, gatherings, etc. A house rating system allows players to give the player's house a rating from 1-5 stars.
-Players can submit their houses for rating and even name their own lots, but are not permitted to edit the house until it is removed from the housing directory.
+Players could customize their houses with furniture and other decorations.
+Non-Members were allowed one set of housing items based on lower city furniture, while Jedi members were given access to purchase over 30 different sets of furniture including regular furniture, turrets, and building materials using game Credits or Station Cash.
+Players were still allowed access to these even when their membership ends, but only if they still had them in their furniture storage.
+Station Cash furniture sets included Gungan furniture, Mon Calamari aquatic furniture, and alien guests.
+Some items could even perform actions when clicked upon, like disco balls and turrets.
+Sony allowed players to buy promotional items like tree lights, face masks, and sparklers on special Holidays such as Valentine's Day and Christmas (known in Star Wars as "Life Day").
+Players could invite their friends over to their houses for parties, gatherings, etc. A house rating system allowed players to give the player's house a rating from 1-5 stars.
+Players could submit their houses for rating and even name their own lots, but they were not permitted to edit the house until it as removed from the housing directory.